-Section 1.2.
+Section 2.2.
 Non-Profit Status.

 USA Judo shall be a non-profit corporation incorporated and licensed pursuant to the laws of the state of Texas with operations in the state of Colorado.
 USA Judo shall be operated for charitable and educational purposes and it shall also have as its purpose to foster national and international amateur sports competition in the sport of Judo.
 To the extent that anything within these Bylaws is inconsistent with the state of Texas, the state of Texas shall take precedent.
-USA Judo shall operate consistent with and shall maintain a tax-exempt status in accordance with section 501(c)(3) of the Internal Revenue Code.
+USA Judo shall operate consistent with and shall maintain a tax-exempt status in accordance with Section 501(c)(3) of the Internal Revenue Code.

-SECTION 2.
+SECTION 3.
 OFFICES